Sarson ka Sag – Recipe for Sarson ka Saag

 sarson ka sag

-About Sarson ka Sag Recipe:
+About Sarson ka Saag Recipe:

 Sarson ka saag is one of the famous recipes in Punjab during winter.
 Sarson ka Saag plays an important role in Punjabi Cuisine.
-It has some unique taste and a unique flavor which makes it a special dish among other Indian dishes.
+It has a unique taste and a unique flavor which makes it a special dish among other Indian dishes.

 No doubt that Sarson ka Saag also known as “Sarson da saag” is a very famous and popular dish of North India.
 But its demand is not limited to the food lovers of North India.
-It is also loved in other parts of India like the South and East India.
+It is also loved in other parts of India like South and East India.

 Sarson ka saag is also known as mustard greens.
 It is a leafy green vegetable.
 It has a mild mustardy taste which turns bitter when cooked in excess hence people use bathua saag, which helps to lessen the bitterness of the mustard.